bahmutov/cypress-hyperapp-unit-test/README.md

 ## TLDR

 * What is this?
 This package allows you to use [Cypress](https://www.cypress.io/) test runner to unit test your Hyperapp components with zero effort.
-The component runs in the real browser with full power of Cypress E2E test runner: [live GUI, full API, screen recording, historical DOM snapshots, CI support, cross-platform](https://www.cypress.io/features/).
+The component runs in the real browser with full power of Cypress E2E test runner: [live GUI, powerful API, screen recording, historical DOM snapshots, CI support, cross-platform](https://www.cypress.io/features/).

 ## Install